sezginerdem/p04-Phonebook-App-deployed-on-AWS-ALB-with-AS-and-RDS-using-CF/My_Solution.md

   - EC2 Instances type can be configured as `t2.micro`.

-  - Instance launched by Cloudformation should be tagged `Web Server of StackName`
+  - Instance launched by CloudFormation should be tagged `Web Server of StackName`

   - For RDS Database Instance;